Vasanarul/Calendar/journal.md

 Breakthrough, used Moment.js to get dates for this week, the previous week, and the following week.
 Now working on using React Router to navigate between the dates

+12/6/20

+Was able to properly format the dates to a month/day position using a second level map, added horizontal lines and spacing to have it more closely resemble a calendar